javalikescript/lha/README.md

 * Self monitoring, based on Lua and [libuv](https://github.com/luvit/luv)
 * Ping, Test the reachability of a host on the network

-You need to include your devices using the dedicated tool such as deCONZ, Hue App or Z-Wave to MQTT Control Panel.
+You need to include your devices using the dedicated tool such as deCONZ, Hue App or Z-Wave JS UI Control Panel.

 ## Devices

-Any device available through ConBee, Hue or Z-Wave JS could be added with some modifications.
+Any device available through ConBee, Hue or Z-Wave JS could be added by enhancing the extension JSON mapping files.

 See list of already available [devices](devices.md)